Caroline Garcia career statistics: Singles: 4 (1 title, 3 runner-ups)

-Doubles: 4 (2 titles, 2 runner–ups)
+Doubles: 4 (2 titles, 2 runner-ups)

 WTA Tour career earnings

-Current after the 2022 Toray Pan Pacific Open.
+Current after the 2024 Australian Open.

-Career Grand Slam statistics
+Seedings

 Garcia first been seeded at the French Open in 2015 as seed No. 31.
-Season of 2017, was her first season when she was seeded at the all Grand Slams in a singles year.
-During the 2018 season, she was seeded at the all Grand Slams as 8th seed or higher.
+Season of 2017, was her first season when she was seeded at the all majors in a singles year.
+During the 2018 season, she was seeded at the all majors as eighth seed or higher.
 She was highest seeded at the Wimbledon and US Open in 2018 as seed No. 6.

-Grand Slam tournament seedings

 The tournaments won by Garcia are in boldface, and advanced into finals by Garcia are in italics.